emilyvertosick/Statistics-Course/docs/06-week6.md

 ## ---------------------------------------------------------
 ```

-As you can see, `epi.tests` also provides other information, such as specificity, prevalence and positive and negative predictive value.
+As you can see, `epi.tests` also provides other information.
+Specificity and positive and negative predictive value you should know (remember that sensitivity is the probability of a positive result if you have the disease; specificity is the probability of a negative result if you don't have the disease; positive predictive value is the probability you have the disease if you test positive; negative predictive value is the probability that you don't have the disease if you test negative).
+True prevalence is the proportion of patients with disease in the data set.
+Apparent prevalence is a pretty misleading term and is the proportion of patients who test positive.
+You can generally ignore that, it isn't a commonly used statistic.
+Positive and negative likelihood ratios are used in Bayesian approaches to diagnostic tests and aren't taught on this course, so don't worry about those for now.

 See instructions from lecture 5 on how to get an area-under-the-curve.